Matava Resort is on the South East side of Kadavu Island facing the predominant South Easterly swell.

 Surfing here is wild, rugged and not for beginners but under the right conditions, is absolutely world class.
 There are no surf resorts nearby and you will almost certainly have any break to yourself.

 If you do wish to surf here, you will need to advise the airline that you will be carrying a surf board.
-Pacific Sun does have some size restrictions which may prevent you from bringing a Longboard.
+Fiji Airways (Fiji Link) does have some size restrictions which may prevent you from bringing a Longboard.